Looking for support for your finance function? Book a time with an expert.

 S Corp Ownership

-This means foreign investors, corporations, partnerships, or most trusts cannot hold S Corp shares.
+This means that there can be no foreign investors, corporations, partnerships, or trusts other than a few trusts that can own shares of S Corp stocks.

 C Corp Ownership